LEAD: Min-Max Optimization from a Physical Perspective: Related Work

-Another approach taken by~\cite{gidel2019negative}, demonstrate how applying negative momentum over GDA can improve convergence in min-max games, while also proving a linear rate of convergence in the case of bilinear games. ~\cite{daskalakis2018training} show that extrapolating the next value of the gradient using previous history, aids convergence.
+Another approach taken by~\cite{gidel2019negative}, demonstrate how applying negative momentum over GDA can improve convergence in min-max games, while also proving a linear rate of convergence in the case of bilinear games.
+More recently, ~\cite{zhang2021suboptimality} have shown the suboptimality of negative momentum in specific settings.
+Furthermore, in \citep{lorraine2022complex} authors carry-out an extensive study on the effect of momentum in games and specifically show that complex momentum is optimal in many games ranging from adversarial to non-adversarial settings. ~\cite{daskalakis2018training} show that extrapolating the next value of the gradient using previous history, aids convergence.
 In the same spirit, ~\cite{chavdarova2020taming}, proposes LookAhead GAN (LA-GAN) and show that the LookAhead algorithm is a compelling candidate in improving convergence in GANs.~\cite{gidel2018variational} also explores this line of thought by introducing averaging to develop a variant of the extra-gradient algorithm and proposes Extra-Adam-Averaging.
 Similar to Extra-Adam-Averaging is SN-EMA~\cite{yazici2019unusual} which uses the SN-GAN and achieves great performance by applying an exponential moving average on the parameters.
-Recently \cite{tang2020lessons} proposes to train mixtures of BigGANs~\citep{brock2018large} to achieve state of the art performance on the task of image generation with GANs on CIFAR-10.
+More recently, ~\cite{fiez2021local} study using different time-scales for each player in zero-sum non-convex, non-concave games.
+Furthermore, in ~\cite{rosca2021discretization} authors study the dynamics of game optimization in both continuous and discrete time and examine the effects of discritization drift on the game performance.
+They suggest a modified continuous-time dynamical system that more closely matches the discrete time dynamics and introduce regularizers that mitigate the effect harmful drifts.